jgpestana/software-bounty-program/bounties/Reduce_compilation_time.md

 ## Steps

-First of all, uninstall any previous version to Gradle, via shell:
+First of all, uninstall any previous version of Gradle, via shell:

 > sudo apt-get remove --auto-remove gradle